bobtfish/bobtfish.github.io/source/_posts/2015-03-29-terraform-from-the-ground-up.markdown

 ## What's next?

-In the next post (or rather, in my next set of hacking that I may or may not write up ;), I plan to use the infrastructure details of this subnet to test out the remote module feaure, try to get a puppetmaster (with EC2 tags as the ENC) up, and explore storing the terraform state in [consul](https://www.consul.io/).
+In the next post (or rather, in my next set of hacking that I may or may not write up ;), I plan to use the infrastructure details of this subnet to test out the remote module feaure, try to get a puppetmaster (with EC2 tags as the ENC) up, and explore storing the state in [consul](https://www.consul.io/).